-The 7520 rate for April 2017 has increased to 2.6%.
+The 7520 rate for August 2017 has increased to 2.4%.

-The April 2017 Applicable Federal Interest Rates can be found here.
+The August 2017 Applicable Federal Interest Rates can be found here.

 What he wants to accomplish vs. what he needs to accomplish…

 As the United States rings in a New Year, it also welcomes a new president.
 All eyes are trained on Washington in anticipation of what President-elect Donald Trump will tackle in his first 100 days in office.
 Trump’s initial success will depend on how well he defines his own agenda and how he navigates the difference in details between his goals and the policy priorities of Congressional Republicans.
 Trump will also need to divide his political capital between the things his administration wants to do versus what it needs to do in the New Year.